0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

    non-file related tasks like tests.
 3. Since these targets do not correspond to actual files, they are **marked as `.PHONY` to avoid conflicts** with files of the same name that might exist in the directory.

+#### Notes

+1. Avoid using pseudo-targets to generate files whenever possible, as the commands associated with pseudo-targets are executed every time the `make` command runs.
+2. Pseudo-targets are treated as if they are updated on every execution of `make`.

 #### Example